rochefort-lab/fissa/CONTRIBUTING.md

 If you have a new feature or enhancement to an existing feature you would like to see implemented, please check the list of [existing issues][issues] and if you can't find it make a [new issue] to request it.
-If you do find it in the list, you can post a `+1` or `:+1:` to indicate your support for this feature.
+If you do find it in the list, you can post a comment saying `+1` (or `:+1:` if you are a fan of emoticons) to indicate your support for this feature.

 Documentation